DataDog/documentation/content/en/agent/cluster_agent/external_metrics.md

 ## Autoscaling with custom queries using DatadogMetric CRD

 You can autoscale on a Datadog query by using  the `DatadogMetric` [Custom Resource Definition (CRD)][6] and Datadog Cluster Agent versions `1.7.0` or above.
-This is a more flexible approach and will allow you to scale with the exact Datadog query you would use in app.
+This is a more flexible approach and allows you to scale with the exact Datadog query you would use in-app.

 ### Custom query requirements